Playtime Is Over

 Year: 2012

-Material: Stainless steel construction with photo prints on plastic.
+Materials: Stainless steel construction with photographic prints on plastic

 Image Transfers